HorizonRobotics/alf/docs/tutorial/understanding_ALF_via_the_minimal_working_example.rst

 different components which can be customized by a conf file.
 Moreover, ALF provides various arms for doing RL research.

-It might still not be unclear to a user what roles an algorithm plays in the training pipelines.
+It might still be unclear to a user what roles an algorithm plays in the training pipelines.
 In the next chapter :doc:`./algorithm_interfaces`, we will explain the most important common algorithm interfaces to fill in the gap.